airbnb/epoxy-ios/README.md

 `EpoxyCollectionView` provides a declarative API for driving the content of a `UICollectionView`. `EpoxyCollectionViewController` is a subclassable `UIViewController` that lets you easily spin up a `UICollectionView`-backed view controller with a declarative API.

-The following code sample will render a single cell in a `UICollectionView` with a `UIButton` rendered in that cell:
+The following code sample will render a single cell in a `UICollectionView` with a `Row` component rendered in that cell.
+Note that the `Row` component is a simple `UIView` containing 2 labels, and conforms to the [`EpoxyableView`](https://github.com/airbnb/epoxy-ios/blob/master/Sources/EpoxyCore/Views/EpoxyableView.swift) protocol:

 ```swift
 import Epoxy